-Except that:

-- (a) residential units that have been developed exclusively for visitor accommodation (including student accommodation) shall be exempt from this rule.
-A covenant shall be registered on the title to ensure that the residential units remain for short term use only. - (b) Where a communal outdoor living space is provided exclusively for a group of residential units, such space may substitute for the outdoor living space required of individual units at the ratio of 1:1 provided the communal outdoor living space is not less than 150m2 and has a minimum dimension of 12m.
+Except that residential units that have been developed exclusively for visitor accommodation (including student accommodation) shall be exempt from this rule.
+A covenant shall be registered on the title to ensure that the residential units remain for short term use only.

-iv Earthworks
+vi Earthworks